Code-Institute-Submissions/darco31-The-Great-Castle-Escape/README.md

 * All code has been written by Stephen D'arcy.
 Some inspiration was taken from W3 schools [W3 Schools](https://www.w3schools.com/python/)
 * Stack overflow to learn how to use and initialize Colorama [Stack Overflow](https://stackoverflow.com/questions/49841315/how-to-clear-screen-using-colorama)
+* I picked up advice and how to execute f strings with a class at [RealPython](https://realpython.com/python-f-strings/)

 ## Content